Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 John chuckled.
 "Bullshit.
 I know you, man, you’d sell your fuckin’ soul to be comin’ with."

 Adam sighed, then chuckled at how right that was.
 "In a heartbeat," he agreed.
-"But…not now.
+"But... not now.
 Gotta heal my brain first."

 "Good man."
 John turned around again, bent forward at the hips and pressed his palms to the floor with a grunt.
 Adam had to grin at that—Beef flexibility was a hell of a fuckin’ thing to witness, especially in a guy hovering close to the Gonzo level of the game these days.

-…Somehow it’d never dawned on him that it was at least as impressive that he could do the same, and always had been able to.
+...Somehow it’d never dawned on him that it was at least as impressive that he could do the same, and always had been able to.
 Weird.

 ‘Base chuckled to himself about something.
 "Shit, man.
 Wanna know what I think?"

 "What?"

-"I think…" ‘Base grunted again as he lowered himself into splits.
+"I think..."
+‘Base grunted again as he lowered himself into splits.
 Nothing wrong there, either.
 "I think you’re where you’re meant to be.
 You’ve *done* all this, you pulled the whole fuckin’ team along with and showed us all what’s possible.
 Now you get to keep passing that on.
 Gotta look at that big picture, *yijao?"*

 He looked up, grinned then sprang back to his feet.
 "As opposed to that ‘hyper-focus on the thing you’re doin’ right now’ shit you’ve done the whole rest of your life."